owen-totem-space/aqueduct-child-theme/README.md

 1. Parent menu items should be unclickable

     This is achieved by setting the link to the parent item as "#" and simply adding a label.
+This is not a link to a page.

 2. Parent Item Needs CSS Class